Skip to content

 class App : Application() {

-override fun getSystemService(name: String): Any {
+override fun getSystemService(name: String): Any? {

 if (name == AppScope::class.qualifiedName) {

-return component
+return graph

 }